basecamp/thruster/README.md

 | `EAB_KID`             | The EAB key identifier to use when provisioning SSL certificates, if required.  | None |
 | `EAB_HMAC_KEY`        | The Base64-encoded EAB HMAC key to use when provisioning SSL certificates, if required. | None |
 | `DEBUG`               | Set to `1` or `true` to enable debug logging.                                   | Disabled |

+To prevent naming clashes with your application's own environment variables, Thruster's environment variables can optionally be prefixed with `THRUSTER_`.
+For example, `SSL_DOMAIN` can also be written as `THRUSTER_SSL_DOMAIN`.
+Whenever a prefixed variable is set, it will take precedence over the unprefixed version.